dinhanhthi/notetheme/_posts/2018-08-17-how-to-use-notetheme.md

 ## Front Matter

-Begein of each post, you need to be careful to choose the right front matter info for the post.
+Begin of each post, you need to be careful to choose the right [front matter](https://jekyllrb.com/docs/frontmatter/) for that post.
 What's front matter?
 Something like this

 ~~~ {%raw%}
 ---